Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Most of the trans-fats in the SAD/WD are created through a manufacturing process called hydrogenation whereby hydrogen is added to polyunsaturated (vegetable) oils to convert them from a liquid to a solid form at room temperature.
 This is done to extend shelf life and give foods like donuts and pie crusts a certain mouth-feel that many find appealing.
 In addition, the stability of trans-fats means they can be reused over and over which is an advantage for commercial frying.

 Cook in batches.
-The longer the oil stays heated, the higher the risk of developing trans-fats, so if I need the oil to stay hot for more than 30 minutes, I stop, empty the pan, and change the oil.
+The longer the oil stays heated, the higher the risk of developing trans-fats, so if I need the oil to stay hot for more than 15-20 minutes, I stop, empty the pan, and change the oil.

 Use only high-quality, unprocessed oils like EVOO.
 In addition to heat, other factors can destabilize oils including time, exposure to air (oxidation), and exposure to light.
 I use mostly EVOO for cooking which I buy in large tins rather than glass bottles that allow light through.
 For salad dressings and flavoring of dishes, I use small bottles of EVOO which I keep in the pantry to avoid exposure to sunlight.
 Light can destabilize many oils.

-Summary of fats: the MHD includes healthy fats rich in O3FAs and O9FAs, such as avocados, avocado oil, olives, olive oil, and nuts.
-It also allows for a moderate amount of saturated fats, especially healthy ones that contain pentadecanoic acid, heptadecanoic acid, and butyrate, which are found in meat and dairy products.
-As we add these healthy fats, however, I recommend adjusting portion sizes accordingly to avoid the over-consumption of calories.
-Generally speaking, we should minimize our consumption of vegetable and seed oils which go rancid quickly once exposed to air and light, and are metabolized into pro-inflammatory arachidonic acid.
+Generally speaking, I advocate for minimizing our consumption of vegetable and seed oils which go rancid quickly once exposed to air and light, and are metabolized into pro-inflammatory arachidonic acid.
 And we should avoid any food containing hydrogenated or partially-hydrogenated vegetable oils as they contain trace amounts of trans fat.
 Frying runs the risk of converting healthy fats into trans-fats, so pick the oil carefully, heat the pan gradually, and cook for short periods of time (fry in batches).

 Principle 7: Eat Raw Foods (And Other Healthy Cooking Tips)